cornelmpop/rmetal/README.md

 with substantial assistance from OpenAI Codex, including code generation and iterative debugging.
-Because `rmetal` was developed as a pragmatic compatibility bridge with substantial AI-assisted implementation, it should not be seen as representative of my usual development model for research software that I design, implement, and maintain directly.
+Because `rmetal` was developed as a pragmatic compatibility bridge with substantial AI-assisted implementation, it should not be seen as representative of my usual development model for research software.

 I am making the package public because it may help users who would otherwise be blocked from using `Lithics3D` on recent macOS systems.
 Users should treat it as experimental